 Online Data Science Programs in North Dakota

 There are some online data science offerings available from North Dakota schools, including UND and Minot State University (MSU).

 Online Graduate Certificates in Data Science

 Love geospatial data?
 UND’s online Graduate Certificate in Geographic Information Science (GISc) may be a good fit.
-The one-year, 12 credit program is a blend of theoretical concepts and practical technical skills.
+The program is a blend of theoretical concepts and practical technical skills.
 Courses cover areas such as cartography, GIS, remote sensing, and digital image processing.
-All students pay in-state tuition rates, regardless of residency.

 Alternatively, you can run through our directory of Online Graduate Certificates in Data Science.
 There are oodles of interesting programs from a number of well-respected schools.

 One option in North Dakota is MSU’s online Master of Science in Information Systems (MSIS).
 It’s not a true data science program – it’s focused on areas such as business management, cyber security, and system analysis – but it does address the issue of big data management.